All Episodes

 What age would he be?

-He would still be the same age because you see you wouldn't be jumping into your own
+He'd still be the same age because, you see, you wouldn't be jumping into your own past timeline in this universe.

-You'd be jumping into a parallel universe, so you'd still be...
-43.
+you'd be jumping into a parallel universe.

 Yeah, you'd still be 43, but with some rejuvenated qualities added to it.

-Yeah, would I be in Germany or where would I be?
+Would I be in Germany or where would I be?

 Okay, the answer is you would be wherever you had deemed to go.

-In other words, you would not be suddenly yourself when you were 17, so that means you wouldn't be in Germany, unless that is where you wanted to go.
+In other words, you would not be suddenly yourself when you were 17, so that means you wouldn't be in Germany unless that is where you wanted to go.

 So unless you program it for by location.